-Customer demand for contingent labour and permanent resources is currently strong across all geographic markets and sectors.
-Reduced Australian immigration due to COVID-19 related border restrictions and the June 2022 seasonally adjusted unemployment rate of 3.5% point to a shortage of qualified skilled candidates in the market.
-In addition, the June 2022 annual consumer price index of 6.1% and rising official cash rates point to an increased cost of living with resultant upward pressure on salaries and wages.
+The seasonally adjusted unemployment rate of 3.5% for June 2023 continues to point to a shortage of appropriate candidates in the market.
+In addition, the June 2023 annual consumer price index of 6% and higher official cash rates point to increased costs of living with resultant upward pressure on employment costs.